lmas/thesis/thesis.typ

 ```, caption: [Example in Go for collecting data from the TSL25911 ambient light sensor.],
 ) <lightsensor>

-// - damp paper suggest learning threshold values for the scores
 #TODO("note that instead of sending data to influx, warning threshold could be set
 and cause alerts?")